|

 In

-view of the seriously flawed forensic evidence, should Charlotte have been granted
+view of the seriously flawed forensic evidence, should Charlotte have been granted a re-trial?

-decision was reached.
-However, flawed evidence leads to a lack of public
+However, flawed evidence leads to a lack of public confidence in the justice

 One

-wonders how much Charlotte's lowly status
+wonders how much Charlotte's

-and acknowledged promiscuity played in the decision to neither
+lowly status and acknowledged promiscuity played in the decision to neither

 reprieve her or grant a new trial.
-Sadly, Britain was very much a
+Sadly, Britain was very much a class

-class ridden society in 1936 and Charlotte was virtually at
+ridden society in 1936 and Charlotte

-her simply expendable and their well publicised executions considered as a good
+Were people like her simply expendable and their well publicised executions

-lesson to other women not to stray from the "straight and narrow"
+considered as a good lesson to other women not to stray from the "straight

 Back to Contents page